Russell-Waterhouse/blog/content/post/pivot-fast.md

 2. Default on the debt and re-write the whole thing, usually creating about as much tech debt as you had previously in the process.

+Neither one is good, and both are painful in the long term.
+If the creation of technical debt has a reasonable chance of creating more developer hours than it will take to fix, then it should probably be done.
+Usually this means that your technical debt will result in so much more company revenue that they'll be able to hire more developers.
+It can sometimes mean that your technical debt is replacing something that was even worse.
+That's refinancing debt, and makes sense.
+As far as I can see, all other technical debt is bad debt.
+The monetary example would be going into debt to buy a sewing machine to start your own clothing business vs. going into debt to buy a second sports car.
+One of these is good debt, and the other is bad debt, and should be avoided.

 ## When Not to Pivot Fast